 The Revenue Commissioners are responsible for the administration of income tax, corporation tax and capital gains tax (s 849).
 Inspectors of taxes appointed by the Revenue are responsible for the local administration of the tax (s 852).

 An Irish resident individual who has power to enjoy income arising to a non-resident (e.g., an offshore company) may be assessed to tax on the income of that company (s 806).

 Revenue may assess underpaid tax if in their opinion a tax avoidance transaction is wholly artificial (s 811).

 Revenue may also potentially impose a 20% surcharge if they are successful in challenging a tax avoidance scheme.
 You may avoid such surcharge and interest by filing a protective notice (s 811A).

-If you are one of the following persons, you must file with your self-assessment return a third party return of information or payments made to:
+A taxpayer must file a third party return of payments made to: